Jacobh2/lisaspisslotter/README.md

   - VIP ticket
   - Something with a hat
 - [x] Photo edit ticket to say correct years under 30
-- [J] Grafitti "P" over "Tr" in "Triss"
+- [x] Grafitti "P" over "Tr" in "Triss"

+## Problems Jacob needs help with:
+- The "isClicked: false" is printed 6 times in the console on first load
+- On each scratch, the "isClicked: false" is printed twice
+- Fix state for "hasPlayedFinalSound" so that will trigger the reveal of the "new ticket" button, and not simply the "gameOver"